 Dairy Row, Suffolk

 The buildings functional proportions are embraced with double height living spaces leading directly to the generous private gardens.
 A mezzanine ﬂoor has been inserted into the front section of the building to provide ensuite bedrooms and family bathrooms.
 Wide planked timber ﬂoors on the ﬁrst ﬂoors provide a feeling of warmth and familiarity.
 Elsewhere black steel staircases and concrete ﬂoors hint at the buildings functional past and walls clad in black vertical timber reference the agricultural vernacular.
-Situated in just under 4 acres the conversion seeks to embrace the rural setting and allow each home a connection with the ever changing landscape.
+Situated in just under 4 acres the conversion embraces the rural setting and allows each home a connection with the ever changing landscape.
 Living spaces are ﬂooded with natural light and long views via full height double glazed windows and doors.
-Existing trees and hedges have been incorporated into the proposals to promote the relationship between the new homes and their context.
+Existing trees and hedges have been incorporated to promote the relationship between the new homes and their context.